1 – Sept 1942. Promoted Pvt. 1st Class to Tech 5th Class, Ft. Jackson, SC. (Promotion Cert.)

 6 – Sept 1943.
 Small Pox Vaccination (Discharge)

 29 – Nov.
 1943.
 Maneuvers, Shreveport, LA (Card from G. Steffy)

 29 – Jan.
 1944.
 Departure for Europe, New York, NY (Discharge)

 5 – Feb 1944.
 Arrival in Europe (Discharge)

 Basically, I have limited information specifically about my father from the point he landed somewhere in the United Kingdom until his name shows up in the Muster on the Elbe program.
-As you can imagine this has raised many questions which may never be answered.
+As you can imagine this has raised many questions, which may never be answered.
 I cannot be sure if he was with the unit the entire time or not.
 I do believe he travelled with the unit across the Atlantic because his departure dates and landing dates match the unit’s dates.
 I have the personal testimony of Bill Qualter as well as the photos he brought back with him, identical to others brought back by other members.
-In addition, the souvenir items he brought/sent from Europe, which I run through later in the text.
+In addition, the souvenir items he brought and/or sent from Europe, which I run through later in the text.

 6 Jun 44 – 25 Jul 44 Normandy Invasion Campaign (Discharge)

 25 Jul 44 – 14 Sep 44 Northern France Campaign (Discharge)